 Thinking about taking your kids out of school for a family vacation?
 It may seem like no big deal, but don't be surprised if you meet with some resistance.
 It's a hot-button topic that can draw strong opinions from parents and educators alike.

-On a practical note, travel is much less expensive and destinations are less crowded during off-peak times compared with spring break or summertime.
-There is even an argument that school policies that forbid families from taking children out of school during off-peak travel times is unfair to those who would not otherwise be able afford to take any family vacation at all.
+On a practical note, travel is less expensive and destinations are less crowded during off-peak times compared with spring break or summertime.
+There is even an argument that school policies that forbid families from taking children out of school during off-peak travel times are unfair to those who would not otherwise be able to afford to take any family vacation at all.

 Is it okay to take your kids out of school?
 Or should it be avoided at all costs?
 That is something each family needs to decide for itself.
 But whatever your inclination, you should think it through.
 Here are some questions to ask:

-How many days of school would your child miss?
-Obviously the longer the vacation, the harder your child will have to work to make up what was missed.
-Shorter trips are more advisable, and larger trips work best when piggybacked on a scheduled school break.
+How many days of school would your child miss: Shorter trips are more advisable, and larger trips work best when piggybacked on a scheduled school break.

-How old is your child?
-In general, it is easier for younger kids in elementary school to miss a few days of school.
-As kids get older and progress into middle school and high school, the stakes become higher and it can be harder to pull up grades after an absence, especially if your family vacation falls too near the end of a quarter.
+How old is your child: In general, it is easier for younger kids in elementary school to miss a few days of school.
+As kids get older and progress into middle school and high school, the stakes become higher, and it can be harder to improve grades after an absence, especially if your family vacation falls near the end of a quarter.

 In general, as kids move through middle school and high school, teachers become increasingly inclined to put the onus on the student to find out what schoolwork was missed and schedule make-up labs and tests.
 A very mature teen might be able to manage without any trouble, but most kids will need some guidance.

-Is your child doing well in school?
-Some kids can miss a few days of school and get caught up without missing a beat.
-Other kids will struggle with concepts or become stressed out with juggling missed work and current homework.
+Is your child doing well in school: Some kids can miss a few days of school and get caught up without missing a beat.
+Other kids will struggle with concepts or become stressed out with juggling makeup work and current homework.
 Consider your child's academic standing and also his temperament.

-Is your child's teacher on board?
-Teachers might not love the idea of a student missing class to go on a vacation, but they will surely appreciate being given ample notice.
-Try to give several weeks notice and find out the teacher's preferences for how assignments should be completed.
-Confirm how long your child will have after her return to hand in missed work and take missed quizzes or tests.
+Is your child's teacher on board: Teachers might not love the idea of a mid-semester vacation, but they will surely appreciate ample notice.
+Try to let them know several weeks in advance, and find out the teacher's preferences for completing assignments.
+Confirm how long your child will have after her return to hand in missed work and take quizzes or tests.

-Does your child understand the downside?
-Before leaving on vacation, make sure your child understands that skipping school for a vacation comes with a sting in the tail.
-He is still be responsible for completing missed schoolwork and taking missed quizzes and tests.
-So come up with a plan that makes sense.
+Does your child understand the downside: Before leaving on vacation, make sure your child understands that skipping school for a vacation comes with a sting in the tail.
+They are still responsible for completing missed schoolwork, so come up with a plan that makes sense.
 Will your child bring classwork along on vacation or will he make up the work when he returns?
-Explain that, after your trip, there may be a few afternoons of extended homework until he is caught up.
+Explain that, after your trip, there may be a few afternoons of extended homework until they are caught up.